How to Propagate Anthurium Plants from Seed

 Why Anthurium Houseplants Droop and What to Do About It

-A close up horizontal image of bright red anthuriums with glossy green leaves growing indoors.
+A close up horizontal image of red anthuriums growing in pots indoors.

 Why does your anthurium look wilted?
 Causes could include too much or too little water, insufficient humidity, root rot, scorching from direct light, or maybe mealybugs or whiteflies.
 Here’s how to determine the causes when this tropical houseplant starts to droop, and how to revive your anthurium if it’s possible.